-In June 2023, Governor Moore relaunched the Red Line Project, which had been canceled nearly a decade earlier.
-This marked a significant milestone in the project's history as it revitalized planning efforts to address a significant gap in east-west transit service between Bayview and Woodlawn, passing through downtown Baltimore City.
+In June 2023, Governor Moore relaunched the Baltimore Red Line, which was canceled in 2015 after more than a decade of planning and design.
+This decision revitalized planning efforts to address a significant gap in east-west transit service between Bayview and Woodlawn, passing through downtown Baltimore City.

-A primary objective of the relaunch was to reintroduce the Red Line project to the public.
-We accomplished this by sharing information in different ways: via the project website and social media channels, at existing events in the community, and at Red-Line specific meetings and open houses.
-The relaunch of the project also provided an opportunity to update and modernize the Red Line to better align with the current needs and aspirations of our region.
+A primary objective of the relaunch was to reintroduce the Baltimore Red Line to the public.
+The Red Line team accomplished this by sharing information in different ways: via the project website and social media channels, at existing community events, and at Red Line-specific meetings and open houses.
+Throughout these engagement activities, materials were provided in both English and Spanish.

-As we concluded the relaunch phase of the project, we gathered valuable community input on various aspects of the Red Line's design, including mode types, route alignments, and the choice between tunnel or surface placement.
-This input is serving to help refine and update options for further evaluation and laying the groundwork for upcoming funding, approval, and collaboration processes.
+We gathered valuable community input on various aspects of the Red Line's design, including mode types, route alignments, and the choice between tunnel or surface placement.
+This input has helped refine and update options for further evaluation and laid the groundwork for upcoming funding, approval, and collaboration processes.

-Our outreach efforts successfully connected with more than 5,000 community members and project partners.
-We employed diverse outreach activities, including open houses, participant surveys, door-to-door visits, and meetings with community groups, institutions, businesses, and elected officials.
+The 2023 outreach and engagement efforts successfully connected with more than 5,500 community members and project partners through diverse outreach and engagement activities, including open houses, participant surveys, door-to-door visits, and meetings with community groups, institutions, businesses, and elected officials.
 The knowledge gained from these activities is helping the MTA make decisions that affect critical local support and federal environmental processes related to the Red Line.
-These are key to delivering the right project for the Baltimore region, gaining necessary funding, and ensuring that the project's development is well-informed and community driven.
+These are key to delivering the right project for the Baltimore region, gaining necessary funding, and ensuring that the project's development is wellinformed and community driven.